zanthor/OG-RaidHelper/README.md

 - Automatically fills all roles from their configured player pools
 - Uses default roles settings to match players to slots
 - Manual assignments override auto-assignments

+**Mark Players:**
+- Click **Mark Players** button (bottom-left of right panel)
+- Left-click: Clears all existing raid marks, then applies configured marks for roles with "Mark Player" enabled
+- Right-click: Clears all raid marks without reapplying
+- Only applies marks to players who are currently in the raid
+- Uses the raid mark assignments from the Assignments tab

 #### Announcements Tab